SummaryRead the full fact sheet

 Until then, lifting weights can help you build strength, but not muscle.
 If you like to work out with weights, do more repetitions of lighter weights rather than trying to lift heavy weights.
 Over-lifting can damage your growth plates, which control the length and shape of your bones.
 Injuries to these growth plates can negatively affect your growth.

 Remember that there is no ‘right’ way for your body to look.
-Focus on building a strong, healthy body, rather than growing your muscles in a particular way, to look a certain way.
+Focus on building a strong, healthy body, rather than growing your muscles in a particular way, to look a certain way or to change the size and shape of your body.

 With all the changes you go through with puberty, it can be easy to become self-conscious and uncomfortable with your body.
 It’s natural to want to look good and feel confident in your own skin.
-As you go through and see your body changing, how you look and how you compare with others can become important to you.
-It’s normal to think about , but try not to let it get you down.
+As you go through puberty and see your body changing, how you look and how you compare with others can become important to you.
+It is normal to compare your body with others, but it can be unhelpful and lead to body dissatisfaction, or poor body image.

 Some people worry about how they look because they want to fit in.
-The media can make the pressure worse by constantly showing images of the ‘perfect’ or ideal body.
-But most media images have been altered by lighting effects, camera techniques and computer software.
-The flawless faces and bodies they show are false and unrealistic.
+The media can make the pressure worse through messages and images of the ‘perfect’ or ideal body.
+But most media images have been altered by lighting effects, camera techniques and computer software (such as the use of filters in images posted to social media).
+These images promote a look that is unrealistic and not achievable.

-Friends, peers and family can also add to your body insecurities.
-They usually mean well, but sometimes a small comment about how you look can hurt.
+Friends, peers and family can also contribute to your body image.
+Even if they mean well, comments about your appearance can hurt.

 The best thing you can do is look after yourself and stay healthy.
-You will look and feel your best when you get enough sleep and exercise, and eat healthily.
+You will look and feel your best when you get enough sleep and exercise, and eat a balanced diet.

-Involving yourself in activities can also help you meet like-minded people.
-Try to hang out with people who have healthy attitudes towards their bodies, and who do not spend their time criticising themselves or others.
+Involving yourself in activities can also help you to meet like-minded people.
+Try to hang out with people who have healthy attitudes towards their bodies, and who do not spend time commenting on their own or other people’s bodies.

 Dealing with body image issues

-If you are struggling with issues to do with your body or self-esteem, it will help to talk to someone you can trust – perhaps a family member or friend, or your doctor.
+If you are struggling with issues to do with your body or self-esteem, it can help to talk to someone you can trust – perhaps a family member or friend, a school counsellor, or your doctor.

 Even if you are not having a difficult time, it’s important to see your doctor from time to time to talk about how things are going.
 Try to have a general check-up with your doctor at least once a year, particularly while you are going through puberty.